 Do you know if you are a resident or non-resident for tax purposes?
 Do you understand the tax implications of working overseas?

 Thousands of Australians head offshore each year to expand their horizons.
 Some will fund their adventure by working overseas.
-Some may be living and working overseas for an extended period.
+Some will be living and working overseas for an extended period.

-Resident or non-resident.
 Why is the Australian residency test important?

-If you remain an Australian tax resident
+If you remain an Australian resident for tax purposes

-Any income that comes from working outside Australia – including salary, wages, commissions, bonuses and allowances – is typically regarded as foreign employment income.
+Any income from working outside Australia – including salary, wages, commissions, bonuses and allowances – is usually regarded as foreign employment income.
 Such income may be paid by a foreign or an Australian employer.

 To be entitled to a foreign income tax offset: